libretro/docs/docs/guides/gamepad-setup.md

 # Getting Started: Gamepad setup

-RetroArch is intented for playing games
+RetroArch is intented to be easily controlled with a gamepad.

 ## Setting up a Gamepad